2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_changes.00.09.md

     1. $filter support for basic filters (`eq`, `ne`, `gt`, `lt`, `ge`, `le`, `startsWith`, `not startsWith`, `contains`, `not contains`)
     1. $orderby support
 1. 💃🏼 Major: Template Service can now create templated entities.
+1. 🧑🏼‍✈️ Data Copilot: Ability to configure in detail what should be generated and how (specify alternate folders, namespaces, etc.)

 #### Minor Enhancements